bitcoin-core/bitcoincore.org/_posts/en/posts/2016-06-21-csv-softfork-instructions.md

 TL;DR

 1. Check all your nodes have been upgraded to Bitcoin Core 0.12.1 or compatible software.
 This must happen before block #419328.
+Note that if your GBT client(s) implement the protocol correctly, you will need to patch in [PR #8176](https://patch-diff.githubusercontent.com/raw/bitcoin/bitcoin/pull/8176) ([patch](https://patch-diff.githubusercontent.com/raw/bitcoin/bitcoin/pull/8176.patch)) or use [Bitcoin Knots](http://bitcoinknots.org/) which already includes it.

 2. If you hardcode the block version please unset bit 0 of the version field before block 419328, or preferably stop hardcoding it and let bitcoind do it automatically.